 BIOGRAPHY

-As guest conductor, his participation stands out, in Mexico, in the Zacatecas Philharmonic Orchestra, the University of Guanajuato Symphony Orchestra, the Aguascalientes Symphony Orchestra, the UNAM Philharmonic Orchestra, and the Xalapa Symphony Orchestra; also in the Cuenca Symphony Orchestra in Ecuador; Moscow State Symphony Orchestra in Russia; and Camerata XXI Orchestra in Spain.
+Notably, Gaétan has made significant contributions as a guest conductor for prestigious orchestras around the world.
+His notable appearances include leading the Orchestre Philharmonique de Liège, Juan José Landaeta Symphony Orchestra, Zacatecas Philharmonic Orchestra, the University of Guanajuato Symphony Orchestra, the Aguascalientes Symphony Orchestra, the UNAM Philharmonic Orchestra, and the Xalapa Symphony Orchestra in Mexico, as well as the Cuenca Symphony Orchestra in Ecuador.
+He has also conducted the Moscow State Symphony Orchestra in Russia and the Camerata XXI Orchestra in Spain.

-In September 2020 he became professor of Orchestral Conducting at the Universidad Veracruzana and since 2021 a professor of Musical Interpretation at the National Conservatory of Music in Mexico.
+His dedication to musical education led him to join the faculty as a professor of Orchestral Conducting at the Universidad Veracruzana in September 2020 and, since 2021, as a professor of Musical Interpretation at the National Conservatory of Music in Mexico.

-Among the various educational and social projects, the one carried out in conjunction with the Dijon Opera and the London Symphony Orchestra stands out.
-Thanks to his work with the Dijon Opera, he was able to conduct outstanding works such as Carmen by Georges Bizet, Aida by Giuseppe Verdi, The Flying Dutchman and Tristan and Isolde by Richard Wagner.
+Gaétan has actively participated in various educational and social initiatives, including a collaborative project involving the Dijon Opera and the London Symphony Orchestra.
+His involvement with the Dijon Opera provided him with opportunities to conduct remarkable works such as Carmen by Georges Bizet, Aida by Giuseppe Verdi, The Flying Dutchman, and Tristan and Isolde by Richard Wagner.

-In 2007 he created the Burgundy Youth Symphony Orchestra (OSJB), being musical director until 2009.
-The first concert took place in Dijon Square on June 21, 2007, with an audience of more than 8,000 people.
+In 2007, Gaétan founded the Burgundy Youth Symphony Orchestra (OSJB) and served as its musical director until 2009.
+The orchestra's inaugural concert, held on June 21, 2007, at Dijon Square, captivated an audience of more than 8,000 attendees.

-While continuing his instrumental studies in trombone, he became a conductor, founding in 2003 a symphony orchestra selected for the International Festival of University Music (FIMU), in Belfort.
+In 2003, he established a symphony orchestra specifically selected for the International Festival of University Music (FIMU) in Belfort

 REPERTOIRE